israpps/PS2Ident/README.md

 	ADD0x010                        - An ID that is used by the SONY service tools to identify major revisions (which historically existed at word offset 0x10).
 	BOOT + DVD ROM Checksum

 If your console is not recognized, its mainboard model will appear as "Missing".
 While it is true that Sony consoles might be physically similar across releases from different territories, I've decided to treat each region's release as being different because I would also want to have a complete list of existing PlayStation 2 models.
-With such data it is possible to determine what models Sony has released in every terrirory, and at which series did they start at.
+With such data, it is possible to determine what models Sony has released in every territory, and at which series they started.

 Glossary/terms:

-* EE - The Emotion Engine, which is a MIPS R5900.
+* EE - The Emotion Engine, which is an MIPS R5900.
 The "main CPU" of the PlayStation 2.
 * FPU - The VU0, which also acts as the 2nd coprocessor to the EE.
-* IOP - The I/O processor, which is a MIPS R3000A.
+* IOP - The I/O processor, which is an MIPS R3000A.
 The "sub-CPU" of the PlayStation 2.
-Although insignificant in power, it's actually in control of every part of the PS2, and provides access to the peripherals from the EE.
+Although insignificant in power, it's actually in control of every part of the PS2 and provides access to the peripherals from the EE.
 * GS - The Graphics Synthesizer (aka the "GPU" of the PS2).
 * SPU2 - The Sound Processor.
 * SSBUS I/F - The SS-BUS InterFace (I/F) Controller, provides an interface to the SS-BUS from the DEV9 expansion device.
-Also known as a "SSBUS buffer" on consoles sporting an expansion-bay.
+Also known as an "SSBUS buffer" on consoles sporting an expansion bay.
 Connected to the PS2 as DEV9.
 * MECHACON - The drive MECHAnics CONtroller.
 Connected to the PS2 as DEV5.
 * DVP - I'm not sure about this one, but it's a very powerful and smart processor that is connected directly to the MECHACON.
-* Boot ROM - The ROM chip containing the default IOP modules, the OSDSYS program, PlayStation driver and the self-test facility (On the SCPH-18000 and up).
+* Boot ROM - The ROM chip containing the default IOP modules, the OSDSYS program, the PlayStation driver and the self-test facility (On the SCPH-18000 and up).
 Connected to the PS2 as DEV2.
 * DVD ROM - The ROM chip containing the DVD player, and the Chinese font on Chinese PlayStation 2 consoles.
 Newer consoles may have a single chip instead of a separate boot and DVD ROM chips.
 The SCPH-10000 and SCPH-15000, and all TEST, TOOL and PSX (DVR unit) units do not have a DVD ROM chip installed.
 Connected to the PS2 as DEV1.
 NVRAM/EEPROM - The Non-Volatile Memory storage that the MECHACON/DVP has, for storing settings (system, RTC and CD/DVD drive).
 * SPEED - The expansion device that gets connected to the DEV9 expansion interface.
 May provide Ethernet support, a UART (for a dial-up modem), a DVRP, flash storage (For storing boot files), and an ATA interface.
 * SMAP - The PlayStation 2 Ethernet interface.
 Connected to the SPEED device.
 Ethernet PHY - The PHYceiver device that is connected to the SMAP interface.
 The earliest models included a National Semiconductor DP83846A that has auto-negotiation issues with Gigabit Ethernet.
-Later models had a ST Microelectronics, while late slim PS2s come with a Broadcom.
+Later models had an ST Microelectronics, while late slim PS2s come with a Broadcom.
 * DVRP - Only found on PSX (DVR unit) consoles, the DVR Processor is a Fujitsu MB91302A that is connected to the SPEED device.
 It seems to be emulating the PS2's standard ATA interface and provides the DVR functionality.
-Contains its own firmware.
+Contains its firmware.
 * i.Link and USB interfaces - The Firewire/IEEE1394/i.Link interface and USB interfaces.
 Their controllers are built into the IOP.
-Consoles that don't have an i.Link port still have the i.Link controller, but just have no physical connections to the outside world.
+Consoles that don't have an i.Link port still has the i.Link controller, but just have no physical connections to the outside world.
 * AIF - On a DTL-T10000(H), the CXD9566R is connected through the AIF.
-The AIF also provides a RTC and IDE controller.
+The AIF also provides an RTC and IDE controller.
 MPU - See MRP.
 * MRP (BoardInf) - The MRP is the interface between the PS2 and PC sides of a DTL-T10000(H).
-All DTL-T10000(H) units have a MPU 4.0 board as the MRP.
+All DTL-T10000(H) units have an MPU 4.0 board as the MRP.
-* EMCS ID - Contains the part of the IEEE1394 EUI-64 address that uniquely identifies the console, the model ID and EMCS ID.
+* EMCS ID - Contains the part of the IEEE1394 EUI-64 address that uniquely identifies the console, the model ID and the EMCS ID.
 * i.Link ID - Uniquely identifies the Engineering, Manufacturing and Customer Services (EMCS) system that made the console.
 * Model ID - Uniquely identifies the console's model.
 Even more accurately than the model name.
 * Console ID - Contains the EMCS ID, (another version of) model ID and serial number.